ZirwesSecurity/LinuxSecurity/docker.md

 ## Example service configuration

-The following shows a deployment template for a webserver with `compose.yaml`:
+The following shows a deployment template for a webserver running `nginx`, with `php` backend and `traefik` as reverse proxy, set up via `compose.yaml`:
 ```yaml
 # compose.yaml